Jessepan123456/DNS/README.md

 This project is based on "Building a DNS server in Rust" by EmillHernvall: https://github.com/EmilHernvall/dnsguide.git

+The original project is licensed under the MIT License

 ## My Addition
 I implemented/improved:
 - Support for TXT DNS records